IsmaelMartinez/model-selector/docs/README.md

 ## Overview

-The Model Selector is designed to help users choose the most environmentally efficient AI models for their specific tasks through an intuitive, portable interface that works offline.
+The AI Model Advisor is designed to help users choose the most environmentally efficient AI models for their specific tasks through an intuitive, portable interface that works offline.

 ### Key Principles